 Heilongjiang China Travel Guide

-St. Sophia Cathedral, a former Russian Orthodox church, functions as the Harbin Architectural Gallery Of art.
+St. Sophia Cathedral, a former Russian Orthodox church, works as the Harbin Architectural Gallery Of art.
 Its distinctive green onion domes and Byzantine architectural style symbolize Harbin's Russian heritage.
 Zhongyang Dajie, a 1.4 km pedestrian street, has well-preserved Russian and European-style architecture, embodying Harbin's "Oriental Moscow" charm.

 Best Viewing & Photography Tips: For Ice & Snow World, visit late afternoon to see sculptures in daylight and illuminated after sunset.
 Pack extra batteries for cold weather.
 Weekdays and early mornings mean fewer crowds.